 Diocesan Synod took place from Thursday 16th to Sunday 19th August 2018, at Christ Church Cathedral in Polokwane

-Here are important documents about Synod as we meet to discern God's will for our life, mission and ministry.
+Here are important documents from Synod as we met to discern God's will for our life, mission and ministry.

 - First Agenda Book: Click on "First Agenda Book"